 Process evaluations and implementation research

 Our experience has shown that impact evaluation findings are most informative when they stand alongside additional data developed through process evaluations, formative evaluations, and other implementation research.
 3ie is a pioneer in showing how impact evaluations and implementation research can work together to promote evidence-informed action.
-Using primarily qualitative approaches, these evaluations provide the rich contextual data to colour in the backdrop around impact evaluation findings.
+Using primarily qualitative approaches, these evaluations provide rich contextual data to colour in the backdrop around impact evaluation findings.
+Our new process evaluation guidelines provide impact evaluators with tools and ideas on how to explore and add relevant elements of process evaluations to experimental and quasi-experimental impact evaluation designs.
 Examples of our work combining impact and process evaluations include our research on India's National Rural Livelihoods Mission and our evidence programme on agricultural insurance.

 Including an analysis of a programme's costs in an impact evaluation provides another essential piece of information policymakers need.
 Unfortunately, too many impact evaluations omit this essential component.
 Incorporating costs with rigorous estimates of impact allows for the comparison of two or more interventions with cost-effectiveness analysis, or for the comparison of the value of benefits generated by an intervention relative to its costs, using a cost-benefit analysis.
 Both cost-benefit and cost-effectiveness analyses provide important insights for deciding whether to invest in a programme and what approach is more cost-effective.